Sometimes, Monday mornings bring flashes of insight and happiness. Today, it’s this: I am a career coach.

 A favorite quote from someone who worked on my team, “I saw Horrible Bosses this weekend.
 It was hysterical.
 By the way, I didn’t recognize you in any of the characters.”

 I regularly talk, Zoom, email and lunch with individuals who want my advice about preparing for an interview, dealing with a difficult work situation or planning ahead for the job they want.
 I have been a formal mentor at mStoner and at William & Mary.
-New college graduates are referred to me and colleagues from various jobs I’ve had seek me out.
+New college graduates are referred to me and colleagues from various jobs I’ve had seek me out frequently.
 I love these conversations.
 Career talk is a passion and a happy place for me.

-Let’s celebrate the launch!
-Contact me to schedule an informal chat about your job.
+When you’re ready, contact me to schedule an informal chat about your job.
 Seriously, no cost, no obligation, just reach out and tell me how it’s going.
 I hope to hear from you.